hularuns/batchConvert/README.md

 ### Installing
 #### Pip install
-Install geopandas using *`pip install geopandas`.
+Install geopandas using `pip install geopandas`.

 #### Conda Environment

 You can also create a conda environment using Python 3 and above using the [environment.yml](environment.yml).

-Open the acaconda prompt and navigate to the project folder, e.g. *C:/Users/(username)/projects/batchConvert*, type the following into the prompt to create a conda environment for the batch convert tool.
+Open the acaconda prompt and navigate to the project folder, e.g. *C:/Users/(username)/projects/batchConvert*.

+Then type the following into the prompt to create a conda environment for the batch convert tool.

 ```
 conda env create --file=environment.yml